CGJennings/se3docs/docs/um-release-notes.md

   * reset the JVM command field to its default value
 * The [script debugger client](dm-debugger.md) now has a command line option, `--search` to find instances of Strange Eons with an available debug server and report their host and port for connecting.
 * The `SplitJoin` class can now create instances with a specified number of threads (for I/O-bound tasks).
+* The `Subprocess` class can now optionally disable redirection of the process's I/O streams to the script console.
+* The method `Subprocess.launch` makes it easier to launch app tools from the app with the same VM arguments as the app itself.
+* The method `ProjectUtilities.execAsync` has been added to complement `ProjectUtilities.exec`.
 * The method `StrangeImage.exists(identifier)` can be used to check whether a portrait-style image path points to a real image.
 * The method `StrangeImage.getAsBufferedImage` works like `StrangeImage.get` but converts vector images directly into bitmaps.
 (Prefer `StrangeImage.get` where possible.)
 * The `PlatformSupport.PLATFORM_IS_OSX` constant has been deprecated with no intention to remove.
 Instead, use `PlatformSupport.PLATFORM_IS_MAC`.